-- The engine speed will automatically decrease to about 2000 r/min. - The overheat warning indicator will light (if equipped on the bottom cowling or the tachometer).
+- The engine speed will automatically decrease to about 2000 r/min. - If equipped with an overheat warning indicator, it will light or blink.

-• The buzzer will sound (if equipped on the tiller handle, remote control box, or main switch panel).
+The buzzer will sound (if equipped on the tiller handle, remote control box, or main switch panel).